 Address: Town Hall, 52 Main Street, Milford

-The Capital Improvement Committee's charter was originally adopted by Town Meeting on June 19, 1995 under Article 18 of the Town's General By-Laws.
+The Capital Improvement Committee [CIC] is a standing advisory committee, tasked with assisting Town Meeting in regard to the priorities of certain capital expenditures.
+It replaced the Town’s former Capital Planning Committee, and its charter was originally adopted by Town Meeting on June 19, 1995 under Article 18 of the Town's General By-Laws.

-In accordance with the existing By-law, the committee is responsible for reviewing all Town requests in the following four areas:
+In accordance with the existing Town By-Law and related State Law, the committee is responsible for reviewing Town requests in the following four areas:

-- any acquisition, disposition, lease or transfer of land;
+- any acquisition, disposition, lease, or transfer of land or personal property;

 - any acquisition or lease of any single item of equipment with a total cost of $20,000 or more and a substantial useful life as determined by the committee;

-- any construction, reconstruction, replacement, extension or other improvement of public buildings, highways, sidewalks, storm drains, sewerage installations, playgrounds, parks or substantially similar public works, or for a facility, structure or a utility appurtenant to any of the same, with a total cost of $26,000 or more.
+- any construction, reconstruction, replacement, extension, or other improvement of public buildings, highways, sidewalks, storm drains, sewerage installations, playgrounds, parks, or substantially similar public works, or for a facility, structure, or a utility appurtenant to any of the same, with a total cost of $20,000 or more.

-The committee reviews the merits of each individual project and then assigns the CIC Project Rating, based on the perceived priority for the Town.
-The CIC Project Rating ranges from Critical to Not Urgent.
-Then, all capital projects are ranked by applying the recommendations in the Department of Revenue's CIP manual (i.e., "Developing a Capital Improvements Program; A Manual for Massachusetts Communities" [March 1997]), and tie-breakers are based on the consistency with the most current edition of the Town's Comprehensive Plan (and then -- if necessary -- on the CIC's Project Ratings).
-The evaluation criteria in Exhibit IV, Form E of the DOR’s CIP manual includes the following six (6) categories: a department priority classification (e.g., Mandatory or Maintenance), the sponsor’s project priority, the expected useful lifespan, the overall effect on operating- & maintenance costs, the impact on Town revenues, and the availability of State/Federal grants (or other non-Town funds).
+Finally, capital projects requiring Town Meeting action are ranked by applying the recommendations in the Department of Revenue's CIP manual (i.e., "Developing a Capital Improvements Program; A Manual for Massachusetts Communities").
+The evaluation criteria in Exhibit IV, Form E of that manual includes the following six (6) categories: a department priority classification (e.g., Mandatory or Maintenance), the sponsor’s project priority, the expected useful lifespan, the overall effect on costs (i.e., operating & maintenance), the impact on Town revenues, and the availability of State/Federal grants (or other non-Town funds).
+Any tie-breakers are based on the consistency with the most current edition of the Town's Comprehensive Plan and then -- if necessary -- on the CIC Project Ratings.